What Sharetru Is & Where It Fits

 SSP / System Description Snippet

 “The Organization Seeking Certification (OSC) utilizes Sharetru Federal, a FedRAMP Moderate Authorized secure file sharing and managed file transfer service, hosted within MIS Sciences’ GovPoint Cloud Services (FedRAMP package ID F1311222650), to store and transmit CUI associated with DoD contracts [list contract numbers].
+The ATO belongs to MIS Sciences Corporation and Sharetru has been audited and approved as an authorized SaaS service.
 All external file exchange of CUI between the OSC, prime contractors, subcontractors, and government program offices is required to occur through Sharetru Federal.
 The service enforces AES-256 encryption at rest, TLS 1.3 in transit, FIPS 140-3 validated cryptographic modules, multi-factor authentication, and detailed audit logging of file access and transfer events.”

 Assessment Observation for a Control (e.g., SC.L2-3.13.x / SC-series)